TG908/BasicBlog/Content/posts/out-of-tree-pass.md

 ## Feedback

 If you would like to discuss this topic further or ask questions feel free to comment on the [GitHub discussion issue](https://github.com/tgymnich/BasicBlog/issues/1) for this post.
 Did I make any mistakes?
-If so feel free to create a pull request on [GitHub](https://github.com/tgymnich/BasicBlog).
+If so feel free to create a pull request on [GitHub Discussions](https://github.com/tgymnich/BasicBlog/discussions/10).